samjamhen/Watermelons-soen341projectW2024/README.md

 Our web application caters to travelers and individuals in urgent need of a vehicle in Canada.
 By enabling users to freely choose pickup locations, booking dates, and vehicle types, we aim to enhance their experience and provide a user-friendly platform for renting vehicles.

 ## Getting Started (Usage Guidelines and Instructions)
+### Development guidelines:
+We strive to follow the established rules and guidelines we've collectively devised to ensure our workflow operates efficiently.
+For a detailed overview of our guidelines, please consult our [GitHub Wiki](https://github.com/samjamhen/Watermelons-soen341projectW2024/wiki/Git-Rules).

-To set up the project locally, follow these steps:
+### To set up the project locally, follow these steps:

 1. Clone the repository.
+2. If you haven't already,download and install Node.js from [nodejs.org](https://nodejs.org).
-2. Install dependencies using npm install in both the client and server directories.
+3. Install dependencies using ```npm install``` in both the client and server directories.
-3. Set up the MongoDB database.
+4. Set up the MongoDB database.
-4. Run the server using npm start in the server directory.
+5. Run the server using ```npm start``` in the server directory.
-5. Run the client using npm start in the client directory.
+6. Run the client using ```npm start``` in the client directory.

 ### Exploring the Application:
 - Use the navigation and user interface provided to browse the car catalog, select vehicles, and make reservations.